15 Leftover Pie Crust Recipes

 Cut or break the leftover cooked pie crust into chunks and spread with marshmallow fluff fruit dip, then top with fresh berries.
 Place on a serve-yourself tray so guests can help themselves, or prepare individual saucers of fresh fruit with a few of these on the side.
 Chances are, you'll be surprised how quickly these get gobbled up by kids and adults alike.

 Of course, if you have an entire extra baked pie crust, use it to make a bonus pie.
 Just fill with your favorite pudding or a can of fruit filling and store in the fridge until ready to eat.
-Or, whip up any no-baking required pie filling and put it in the crust.
-This dreamy chocolate pie recipe is a good option to consider.
+Or whip up any no-baking-required pie filling and put it in the crust.

-All it takes to use every last bit of pie crust is a little creativity and a desire to be as frugal as possible with your food budget.
+All it takes to use every last bit of pie crust is a little creativity and a good leftover recipe.
 These tasty ideas are so flavorful that you just might find yourself making extra pie crust on purpose!
-In doing so, you'll be able to enjoy these items any time you set out to make your favorite pie recipes.
+We don't blame you, because then you'll be able to enjoy these treats any time you set out to make your favorite pie recipes.